AmithGowda04/Deepawali-Sales-Analysis/README.md

 > *"Married women age group 26-35 yrs from UP, Maharashtra and Karnataka working in IT, Healthcare and Aviation are more likely to buy products from Food, Clothing and Electronics category"*

----

-*Document generated as a learning resource for understanding Python data analysis.*